What Fully Vaccinated Boomers Need to Know

 What the Experts Say

-New guidelines from the US Centers for Disease Control and Prevention say people fully vaccinated (two weeks past their second dose of Pfizer and Moderna vaccines or two weeks past a single dose of the Johnson & Johnson vaccine) can safely visit with other fully vaccinated people indoors in small groups without wearing masks or physical distancing.
-And thankfully, there’s growing evidence that people who are vaccinated don’t spread the virus, but scientists are still trying to understand how long vaccine protection lasts.
+According to the latest guidelines from the US Centers for Disease Control and Prevention (CDC), people fully vaccinated (two weeks past their second dose of Pfizer and Moderna vaccines or two weeks past a single dose of the Johnson & Johnson vaccine) can:

-Public-health officials have stressed that even if a person has received both doses of the vaccine, basic health guidance still applies.
+On the other hand, public-health officials stress that even if a person has received both doses of the vaccine, basic health guidance still applies.
 Vaccinated people should wear face masks in public, physically distance, wash hands often, and avoid crowds and poorly ventilated spaces.

 Maybe boomer Helen Anders said it best in the article for Texas Monthly, “We’ll keep on wearing masks.
 But under them, rest assured, we’ll all be grinning.”